German Tatarinov: Biography

-German Alexeevich Tatarinov was born September 26, 1925, in Old Crosses village, Yaroslavl Province, into a peasant family.
+German Alexeevich Tatarinov was born on 26 September 1925 in Old Crosses village, Yaroslavl Province, into a peasant family.
 In 1930 the family moved to a permanent place of residence in the town of Myshkin, now the Yaroslavl Province.

 In 1942, German Tatarinov was drafted into the Red Army, took part in the battles of Stalingrad and the Soviet Far East against Japan.

 Since 1949 German Tatarinov lived and worked in Leningrad.

 In 1952, German Tatarinov graduated from the Leningrad Naval Political School named after Andrey Zhdanov.
 In 1953 he enrolled in the correspondence department of the Moscow Polygraphic Institute, which he graduated in 1961, the studio of Gennady Epifanov.

 In 1961, German Tatarinov of Discharged from military service and went to work as an artist in a Leningrad department of Art Fund of Russian Federation.

 Since 1967 German Tatarinov has participated in Art Exhibitions.
 Painted landscapes, still lifes, genre compositions.
 Solo Exhibitions by German Tatarinov were in Leningrad (1975) and Myshkin(1999).

 German Tatarinov mostly worked as landscape painter.
 The color works restrained, based on the relationship of green and ocher tones.
 Composition and style gravitated toward plain air painting and full-scale panoramic subjects with a wide coverage area, with a consistently readable plans, while maintaining the constructive role of the figure.

 German Tatarinov was a Member of the Saint Petersburg Union of Artists (before 1992 – Leningrad branch of Union of Artists of Russian Federation) since 1972, a Member of Peter's Academy of Sciences and Arts (1995).

 In 2000, German Tatarinov was awarded the honorary title of Honored Artist of Russian Federation.

 German Alexeevich Tatarinov died in Saint Petersburg in 2006.
 Paintings by German Tatarinov are in Art museums and private collections in Russia, France, USA, Finland, Germany, England, Japan, and throughout the world.